corda/corda/docs/source/contributing-flow-state-machines.rst

 The continuation is a ``Resume``, which instructs the state machine to hand control to user code.
 The state change is a simple update of bookkeeping data.

-On other words the first transition concerns initializing of the flow, which includes the creation of the checkpoint.
+In other words the first transition concerns the initialization of the flow, which includes the creation of the checkpoint.

-The next transition is the suspension on our summing operation, triggered by the ``Suspend`` event.
+The next transition is the suspension of our summing operation, triggered by the ``Suspend`` event.
 As we can see in this transition we aren't doing any work related to the summation yet, we're merely persisting the checkpoint that indicates that we want to do the summation.
 Had we added a ``toString`` method to our ``SummingOperationThrowing`` we would see a nicer message.

 The next transition is the faulty one, as we can see it was also triggered by a ``DoRemainingWork``, and executed our operation.
-We can see that there are two state "diff"s printed, one that would've happened had the transition succeeded, and one that actually happened, this is the marking of the flow's state as errored.
+We can see that there are two state "diff"s printed, one that would've happened had the transition succeeded, and one that actually happened, which marked the flow's state as errored.
 The rest of the transitions involve error propagation (triggered by the ``FlowHospital``) and notification of failure, which ultimately raises the exception on the RPC ``resultFuture``.